alexhernandezgarcia/alexhernandezgarcia.github.io/_pages/about.md

+---
+layout: page
+title: About
+permalink: /about
+---
 ### About UNIQUE

 UNIQUE (Unifying Neuroscience and Artificial Intelligence in Québec) is a research center working at the intersection of neuroscience and artificial intelligence research.
 It regroups more than 80 researchers affiliated with several universities and research centers from different regions of the province, and even from outside of it.
 The main goal of UNIQUE is to promote and facilitate exchanges between research teams working on different branches of the neuro-AI research field.